latex3/tagging-project/documentation/heading-templates/index.md

 augmented to offer a `\template_process_order_clist:nnn` command that takes an order key defined by the template and processes its comma list to typeset the items (and generate approriate tagging for them).
-You find the documentation in [latex-lab on CTAN](https://ctan.org/tex-archive/macros/latex-dev/required/latex-lab) or on your LaTeX installation with `texdoc latex-lab-template`.
+You may find the documentation in [latex-lab on CTAN](https://ctan.org/tex-archive/macros/latex-dev/required/latex-lab) or on your LaTeX installation with `texdoc latex-lab-template`.